ncats/metScribeR/README.md

 8. Finally, move to the View/Export Library Tab.
 IMPORTANT: the library must be updated with the update library button for results to appear in the displayed table.
 If desired, use the check for crossed adducts and search MoNA for MS/MS data buttons to add internal identification probability and MS/MS data to the exported results.
 Note collection of MS/MS information is dependent on the MoNA server speed and can often be slow.
 Use the Export Library csv button to save progress and export .csv library results for use identifying experimental compounds.

 ![image](https://github.com/user-attachments/assets/9177b223-484f-40fc-a936-a160562accc3)

+## Output
+The exported_metScribeR_library.csv file is the primary library including all 'good' adducts and information relevant for making identifications with your new library.
+The exported_metScribeR_library_with_metrics.csv file includes all 'good', 'bad', and 'multimodal/indeterminate' adducts and metrics describing the peak used for RT assignment.
+The exported_metScribeR_MoNA_MSMS.csv file includes all MSMS information from MoNA.

+The storage_object.RDS includes the data and state of metScribeR when the file was saved, and can be reloaded to continue your progress.
+The storage_object_initial includes the data and state of metScribeR after the initial submit button finished loading, and can be reloaded to restart your progress without repeating the long, initial computation.

+The Figures directory includes a .png of each peak reviewed manually for later reference.

 ## Citation
 The manuscript for metScribeR is currently in preparation.